cchmc-cpir/decay-modeled-cs-paper/README.md

 ## Installation:

-Run the following commands in sequence to run the experiments.
+In a Linux, WSL2, or Mac terminal, run the following commands in sequence to install (it is recommended to set up `ssh` keys (see GitHub help or ask ChatGPT)).

+1. `git clone git@github.com:cchmc-cpir/decay-modeled-cs-paper.git`
+2. `cd decay-modeled-cs-paper`
-1. `conda update -n base -c defaults conda`
+3. `conda update -n base -c defaults conda`
-2. `make conda`
+4. `make conda`
-3. `conda activate decay-modeled-cs-paper`
+5. `conda activate decay-modeled-cs-paper`
-4. `make pip`
+6. `make pip`

 **Troubleshooting**: